 1. Carsington Water

-This is a fine eight mile cycle circling the reservoir that lies between Ashbourne and Cromford.
+This is a fine eight mile cycle circling the reservoir that lies between Ashbourne and Cromford at the Peak District.
 You can hire bikes from the water-sports centre before heading towards the dam head with its wide open views over the expanse of water.
 From here the path climbs through meadow and woodland with some short sharp ascents and descents to test your mettle (there’s always the option of getting off the bike and walking).

 The track flattens out at its northern end and it’s an easy ride back to the Visitor Centre on the west side.
 Stop off at one of the bird hides, where you can spot some of the 200 species of home and migrating birds that inhabit the reed beds and islands, including lapwing, the elegant little egret and the gangly cormorant.